choulab/lab-website/content/project/factory/index.md

 slides: ""
 ---

-We create a spatially programmable compartment made of DNA, in which we installed two enzymes for coordinated RNA manufacturing
+We used a spatially programmable compartment made of DNA to organize an enzymatic cascade for coordinated RNA manufacturing